Image Slider

 The glitz and glam of the Prohibition-era-inspired cocktail bar in Kyoto, Bee's Knees.

-Cocktail tour in Kyoto
+Cocktail Tour in Kyoto

 The bartender of this unique Kyoto cocktail experience.

 For a taste of the finest things in Kyoto, experience the best wagyu, Michelin Bib Gourmand restaurants and our guide to the best things to do in Kyoto.
+For a few more of the best bars and cocktail bars in Kyoto, try our Kyoto bar-hopping tours.

 Heading to Tokyo next?
 Sip your way through our guide to the best cocktail bars in Tokyo.